QubesOS/qubes-doc/developer/building/qubes-builder.md

 make get-sources

-# And now to build all Qubes rpms (this will take a few hours):
+# And now to build all Qubes RPMs (this will take a few hours):

 make qubes